 Provide a current résumé (up to two pages only) that includes activities after high school.
 It MUST include the following sections:

 Click here for a Résumé Template.

-Three recommendations are required.
-It is strongly recommended that at least one or two be from someone who is familiar with your academic achievement (typically faculty and advisors) and another from someone familiar with your potential leadership, public service, or work experience (typically supervisors, mentors, associates, etc.).
+Three recommendations are required for the MPSA and MIA; two for the MIP.
+It is strongly recommended that at least one or two be from someone who is familiar with your academic work (typically faculty and advisors) and another from someone familiar with your potential leadership, public service, or work experience (typically supervisors, mentors, associates, etc.).

 Letters of Recommendation can be submitted in these ways; our preference is listed in order: